-On January 15, 1987, R. Budd Dwyer held a meeting in his suburban Pennsylvania home.
-Dwyer, the acting Pennsylvania State Treasurer, sat with his press secretary James Horshock and Deputy Treasurer Don Johnson to discuss setting up a press conference related to his recent legal issues.
+On January 15, 1987, R. Budd Dwyer, the acting Pennsylvania State Treasurer, held a meeting in his suburban Pennsylvania home.
+He sat with his press secretary James Horshock and Deputy Treasurer Don Johnson to discuss setting up a press conference related to his recent legal issues.

-Both Horshock and Johnson left Dwyer’s home that evening assuming that their boss would resign at the press conference but that he’d make one last statement of innocence and plead for mercy in front of the local media.
+Both Horshock and Johnson left Dwyer’s home that evening assuming that their boss would resign at the press conference after making one last statement of innocence and pleading for mercy in front of the local media.

 Dwyer had other plans: